 Understanding Water Scarcity and Practical Steps You Cana Take Today to Be Part of the Solution

 Most of us consider water shortages and issues accessing clean, fresh drinking water as problems that impact dry areas of the country, especially California and the southwest.
-We typically don’t think of them affecting places like Inland Empire Area.
+We typically don’t think of them affecting places like Ontario.
 But, as we’ve seen in places like South Africa and Flint, MI, water shortages and safety and accessibility concerns are realities that threaten more than just desert cities or developing nations.

 As we’ll explore, these issues are not contained to specific regions, but rather present an emerging problem for communities all over the country, and the globe. [perfectpullquote align=”right” bordertop=”false” cite=”” link=”” color=”” class=”” size=””]These issues present an emerging problem for communities all over the country[/perfectpullquote]